zuiko21/minimOS/hard/minipet.md

 considering the use of a **daughter board** for that, perhaps with two or more sockets, in order to put my _many_ **27C128s** to good use.

+The current design puts the `/SELx` outputs from the '138 into the inputs of a '20 (one gate for `/SEL9` to `/SEL B`, the other for `/SEL C` to `/SEL F`).
+This way $8xxx addresses do not select any ROM, as they will be used by VRAM.
+The I/O page accesses just turn off the `/OE` input on ROMs, as does the `/NO ROM` line thru a NAND, something easier to do than if half a '139 was used for selecting.

 ## Expansion bus(es)

 In order to keep things simple, there is **no IEEE-488** functionality on board, as it